Ccivam/PyInterpret/README.md

 # Feedback and Support

-If you have any feedback, suggestions, or questions about the Attendance Verification App, please don't hesitate to reach out.
-You can open an issue on GitHub, and we'll be happy to assist you.
+If you have any feedback, suggestions, or questions about the PyInterpret, please don't hesitate to reach out.
+You can open an issue on GitHub, and I'll be happy to assist you.

-We look forward to your contributions and hope that together we can create a robust and user-friendly Attendance Verification App.
+I look forward to your contributions and hope that together we can create a robust interpreter.

 Thank you for your interest and happy coding!